runi95/wc3-slk-edit-electron/Readme.md

 1. Download the electron bundler by running `go get -u github.com/asticode/go-astilectron-bundler/...`
 2. Install the electron bundler by running `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler `
-3. Run `go get -u` to get all the dependencies for this project
+3. Run `go mod vendor` to get all the dependencies required by this project
 4. Run `make build` to start building
-5. Find your executable inside `output/linux-amd64/Warcraft_III_SLK_Edit`
+5. Find your binary inside `output/linux-amd64/Warcraft_III_SLK_Edit` or run with `make start`

 ### Windows